tock/tock/doc/tutorials/01_running_blink.md

 1. **Compile Tock**.
 In the root of the Tock directory, compile the kernel for your hardware platform.
 You can find a list of boards by running `make list`.
+For example if your board is `imix` then:

     ```bash
     cd boards/imix
     make
     ```

+    If you have another board just replace imix with `<your-board>`

     This will create binaries of the Tock kernel.
 Tock is compiled with Cargo, a package manager for Rust applications.
 The first time Tock is built